deepchecks/monitoring/docs/source/user-guide/general/concepts.rst

 Concepts
 ========

+Deepchecks is a platform for monitoring all your models.
+A model represents an ML pipeline performing a single task in production.
+That could be for example multiple retrained version, all predicting the Lifetime Value of a customer on your platform.
+The model groups together all the model versions that are performing the same task, where the model's versions, type and the structure of the data may change over time.

+A specific version for the model object itself, and the structure of the data it is trained on, is called a Model Version.
+A single model can contain multiple versions.

 Deepchecks Monitoring monitors your ML system by computing and displaying the results of `Checks <#checks>`__ over time in the Dashboard screen. `Alert Rules <#alert-rules>`__ can be defined on these results, raising `Alerts <#alerts>`__ when the rules are met.